aequologica/aequologica.github.io/vinyl/Mugnier&Thiebaud.md

 </div></div>

-Mugnier and Thiebaud met as teenagers ; Thiebaud enjoys now a well deserved pre-retirement ; Mugnier never ever went through paid work sufferings.
+Mugnier and Thiebaud met as teenagers ; Thiebaud enjoys now a well deserved pre-retirement ; Mugnier never ever went through paid work sufferings ; this conjunction of the stars leaves them some time for their endeavour.

 Nor Mugnier neither Thiebaud are skilled or even interested in sound production ; both like songs with nice chords.